2020 Home Renovation Costs Per Square Foot on Long Island

 Costs for a Long Island basement renovation

 Based on Sweeten’s numbers, the average basement conversion in Long Island comes in at $117 psf.
-At the low end, we’ve seen projects start at $25,000 and include a bathroom, shower, and laminate flooring.
+For a budget, we’ve seen projects start at $25,000 and include a bathroom, shower, and laminate flooring.
 On the high end, a project costing $75,000 would include a 5’ x 8’ bathroom, shower, a bar area, insulation, and laminate flooring in 20’ x 30’ space.

 This is in line with what is reported by Sweeten contractors.
-For example, Sweeten contractor Vita shares that Long Island basements generally run about $35,000 on the low end, $60,000 for a mid-range renovation, and more than $60,000 for a high-end project.
+For example, Sweeten contractor Vita shares that Long Island basements generally run about $35,000 for a budget, $60,000 for a mid-grade renovation, and more than $60,000 for a high-end project.